instrumentisto/rust-incubator/3_ecosystem/3_6_serde/README.md

 For better understanding and familiarity with [`musli`]'s design, concepts, usage, and features, read through the following articles:
 - [Official `musli` crate docs][`musli`]
+- [John-John Tedro: A fresh look on incremental zero copy serialization][23]